micmejia/bible-dump/NKJV/1 Samuel/1 Sam 3.md

 And it came to pass at that time, while Eli _was_ lying down in his place, and when his eyes had begun to grow so dim that he could not see,

 ###### 3
-and before the lamp of God went out in the [^a]tabernacle of the Lord where the ark of God _was,_ and while Samuel was lying down,
+and before the lamp of God went out in the tabernacle of the Lord where the ark of God _was,_ and while Samuel was lying down,

 ###### 4
 that the Lord called Samuel.
 And he answered, "Here I am!"